-One such source, broken down by category in the Web Sites section of this Guide, is the Vermont Law School Library’s Environmental Law Research Sources.
-This is a collection of more than 500 free websites, with descriptions, selected in consultation with Vermont Law School faculty, students and alumni.
-Categories include: Climate Change, Energy, Land Use, Endangered Species/Wildlife Biodiversity, Environmental Dispute Resolution, Water Law and Policy, Oceans/Marine Law, International Environmental Law, etc.
+One such source, listed by topic in the Web Sites / ELRS section of this Guide, is the Vermont Law and Graduate School Library’s Environmental Law Research Sources.
+This is a collection of more than 500 websites, with descriptions, selected in consultation with Vermont Law and Graduate School faculty, students and alumni.
+Topics include: Environmental Justice, Agriculture Law, Food Law, Health Law, Climate Change, Energy, Land Use, Endangered Species/Wildlife Biodiversity, Environmental Dispute Resolution, Water Law and Policy, Oceans/Marine Law, International Environmental Law, etc.

 There are numerous ways to begin research, depending on the issue at hand, the purpose of the research, and the knowledge and skills of the researcher.

-A recommended approach is to begin with secondary sources for background information, to put your issue into context, and to discover cites to primary sources.
+A recommended approach is to begin with secondary sources for background information to put your issue into context, and to discover cites to primary sources.